Mercer County, New Jersey: Geography and climate

+The county is generally flat and low-lying on the inner coastal plain, which extends up to the Route 1 corridor.
+Further northwest, terrain rises as it ascends the Piedmont Plateau, with The Sourlands encompassing the far northwestern portion of the county.
+Baldpate Mountain, in the western part of Hopewell Township, is the highest point in the county, at 480 ft above sea level.
+The lowest elevation is sea level, spread out along the shores of the tidal portions of the Delaware River, Crosswicks Creek and the smaller waterways within the Trenton-Hamilton Marsh in Hamilton Township and the city of Trenton.

 Climate

 Most of Mercer has a hot-summer humid continental climate (Dfa) except for the southern portion of the county near and including Trenton where a humid subtropical climate (Cfa) exists.
 The hardiness zones are 6b and 7a.

+Ecology

+According to the A. W. Kuchler U.S. potential natural vegetation types, most of Mercer County would have a dominant vegetation type of Appalachian Oak (104) with a dominant vegetation form of Eastern Hardwood Forest (25) with a dominant section of Northeastern Oak/Pine (110) Southern Mixed Forest (26) in the far east near Hightstown.

 Demographics

 2020 census

 As of the 2020 United States census, Mercer County has a population of 387,340, making it the 12th most populous county in the state.
 The racial makeup of the county is quite diverse with 62.3% of the population identifying as white (and 46.7% as non-Hispanic whites), 21.6% of the population being black/African American, and 12.6% of the county's population identifying as Asian.
 19.4% of Mercer County is Hispanic/Latino, 0.9% of the population is American Native/Alaskan Native/Native Hawaiian/Pacific Islander, and 2.6% identify as two or more races.

 5.4% of Mercer County is under the age of 5, while 21.2% are under the age of 18, and 16.0% are over the age of 65.
 The female population of the county stands at 50.8%, which is in line with the state as a whole.

 There are 150,657 housing units in Mercer County, with 63.5% of them being owned by the occupiers.
 There are 131,440 households with an average of 2.67 persons per household.